Sonic The Hedgehog

-- Everything's Squishier with Cephalopods: His final form is squid like, unlike the draconic form Chaos went for in the games.
+- Giant Squid: His final form is squid like, unlike the draconic form Chaos went for in the games.

-- In His Own Image: His goal which he intends to do after he kills the Freedom Fighters.
+- In Their Own Image: His goal which he intends to do after he kills the Freedom Fighters.

-- Mobile Suit Drakon: When he was a Drakon prosecutor he used a humanoid-robot exoskeletons to move about on land.
+- Mobile-Suit Human: When he was a Drakon prosecutor he used a humanoid-robot exoskeletons to move about on land.

 - From Nobody to Nightmare: He was a Drakon prosecutor.